b0xspread/rpi4-crt/README.md

 ## 2. You will need a correct 4-pole 3.5mm to A/V RCA cable.
 There are many similar cables out there bundled with various A/V equipment, however most of them have ground on PIN1 and won't work, **but the cable we need must have composite video on PIN1.** The wiring of the other pins doesn't matter.
 So for example if PIN1 on the 3.5mm jack is wired to the white or red RCA connector it will still work as video, you just plug that into the TV Composite port instead of the yellow connector.
 This is the cable I used and can verify that it works and has the correct wiring: https://www.adafruit.com/product/2881

+I believe the following cable is also wired correctly: https://www.amazon.com/Gam3Gear-Composite-Cable-Microsoft-XBox-360/dp/B011KLLMR2

+If you don't see the rainbow screen on your display, try power cycling.

 ## 3. Now using `sdtv_mode=0/2` you will be in 480i.
 I recommend you keep it that way as a boot default and Emulationstation.
 Try playing your favorite ROMs first, and you will probably notice that the interlace shake is rather annoying, and there may be other issues.
-In experience Sakitoshi's `tvout_smart` and `tvout_sharp` shaders (https://github.com/Sakitoshi/retropie-crt-tvout/tree/master/to_configs/all/retroarch/shaders) do a great job of improving things quite a bit, but just make sure you **Shader #X Filter to Linear**.
+In my experience Sakitoshi's `tvout_smart` and `tvout_sharp` shaders (https://github.com/Sakitoshi/retropie-crt-tvout/tree/master/to_configs/all/retroarch/shaders) do a great job of improving things quite a bit, but just make sure you **Shader #X Filter to Linear**.
 Try one of them as the only shader pass first.
 You may want to check out the configs in that repo as some platforms need additional tuning.

 ## 4. 240p - Background